 It’s easy enough to make the choice on a day such as Thanksgiving when we are surrounded by food, family, and if you are a fan, you could even add football to that list.
 It’s the rest of the days that the choice of gratitude often gets left undecided.

-Oh yeah, I almost forgot to list the three things I am thankful for today.
+Three things I am thankful for today.

 - Sleeping cats